ahmedanis1/todoMicroService/README.md

 # Todo Microservices Application

-A full-stack todo application built with microservices architecture using Node.js, TypeScript, React, and MySQL.
+A production-ready, full-stack todo application built with microservices architecture using Node.js, TypeScript, React, and MySQL.
+Features complete Docker containerization and comprehensive test coverage.

 ## 📋 Table of Contents